tux234/fleet/docs/Configuration/yaml-files.md

 The `integrations` section lets you configure your Google Calendar, Jira, and Zendesk.
 After configuration, you can enable [automations](https://fleetdm.com/docs/using-fleet/automations) like calendar event and ticket creation for failing policies.
 Currently, enabling ticket creation is only available using Fleet's UI or [API](https://fleetdm.com/docs/rest-api/rest-api) (YAML files coming soon).

 In addition, you can configure your certificate authorities (CA) to help your end users connect to Wi-Fi.
-Learn more about certificate authorities in Fleet [here](https://fleetdm.com/guides/certificate-authorities).
+Learn more about [certificate authorities in Fleet](https://fleetdm.com/guides/certificate-authorities).

 #### Example